xenomorphis/cardmage/docs/ProjectSetup.rst

 The entire configuration of the project itself and everything inside it is done in **TOML files** (Toms Obvious, Minimal Language).
 Why this format?
 Because...

-- of it's simple and clean overall structure
+- of it's simple and clean overall structure.
-- it requires only a minimal syntactical overhead (especially compared to XML)
+- it requires only a minimal syntactical overhead (especially compared to XML).
-- it is easy to read
+- it is easy to read.
-- it is easy to learn
+- it is easy to learn.

 A TOML file basically consists of three different types of lines.